 Lindsey says that some of the pet owners were a little crazy about their pets and her instructions.
 She was asked one time to sing to a dog to make her go to the bathroom, because they claimed that that was the only way she would poop!

-Now Lindsey feels that she has turned into the crazy animal clients she used to work for!
-She has two cats and does exactly the same types of things she mentioned in her book about her clients.
-Spoiling her own cats, Lindsey makes them custom meals; doing hours on internet research if one has the sniffles; basically just going above and beyond what she thinks is normal.
+Now, Lindsey feels that she has turned into the crazy animal clients she used to work for!
+After acquiring her cats, she started doing exactly the same types of things she mentioned in her book about her clients.
+Spoiling her own cats, Lindsey made them custom meals; conducted hours on internet research if one had the sniffles; basically just going above and beyond what she thought was normal.

 They don't have animal shelters in Switzerland.
 They have foster homes that usually have one or two cats throughout the country, which are registered in a database.
 In order for Lindsey to adopt a cat, she had to go online, find a cat she liked, see where it was located and then travel to the home of the foster parent to meet the cat.
 Because of the law, Lindsey ended up adopting two cats, to meet the two-cat household.
 This required her to drive to a second home to find another cat.